K. Christopher Garcia: Cancer immunotherapy

 Garcia has conducted several studies targeting cellular receptors for applications in cancer immunotherapy.
 In 2013, Garcia's group developed high affinity antagonists of the receptor CD47 that potently enhance the antitumor effects of established therapeutic antibodies.
 Garcia later determined that the therapeutic effects of CD47 blockade require combination therapy with checkpoint blockade antibodies in immunocompetent hosts, thus proving that CD47-based therapy relies upon stimulation of the adaptive immune system.
 Garcia's lab published the creation of an "orthogonal" IL-2 receptor complex to enable the selective delivery of IL-2 signals to engineered T cells during adoptive cell therapy.
 They also reported a new technology using yeast-displayed peptide-MHC molecules to identify tumor antigens recognized by Tumor Infiltrating Lymphocytes.

 Business activities

-3D Biosciences
+3T Biosciences

 The startup develops T-Cell therapy, which strengthens the immune system to fight cancer cells.
 The company relies on Garcia's research.
-Business operations are led by Luke Lee (a cancer biology PhD student and investor, and also Asset Management Ventures' principal) and "a group of academics from Christopher Garcia’s biology lab at Stanford", according to CNBC.
+Business operations are led by Luke Lee, a PhD student in cancer biology.
+The company’s principal investor is Asset Management Ventures, with additional involvement from a group of academics from Christopher Garcia’s biology lab at Stanford University, according to CNBC.
 Other known founders are Gee Marvin and Lee Sibener.
 The startup has a partnership with Boehringer Ingelheim.
 Most microsatellite stable colorectal cancers (MSS CRC) resist checkpoint inhibitors, like many other "cold" tumors.
 3T Biosciences’ 3T-TRACE platform uses diverse target libraries and machine learning to find new shared TCR targets beyond the limits of traditional proteome-based methods.